Whole-cell vaccine: Pneumococcus

+Against cancer

 The whole-cell tumour vaccine is based on the logic that tumour cells will contain proteins produced by cancer lesion and will provide multiple antigens for immune recognition.
 Whole-cell tumour vaccines represent one form of immunotherapy method undergoing clinical development.

+To make a whole-cell tumor vaccine, tumor cells from the patient are transduced so that they produce costimulatory molecules such as cytokines, chemokines, and others.
+The cells are irradiated so they cannot grow like the parent tumor, but can still express the tumor antigens and the additional molecules.

 Phase I & II clinical trials of various whole-cell tumour vaccines indicate this method is safe for cancer patients.
 The advantage of a whole-cell vaccine is that the cells provide a source of all potential antigens, eliminating the need to identify the most optimal antigen to target in a particular type of cancer.
 Multiple tumour antigens can be targeted simultaneously, generating an immune response to various tumour antigens.